lazywei/dotfiles/README.md

 script/bootstrap
 ```

-This will symlink the appropriate files in `dotfiles` to your home directory.
-Everything is configured and tweaked within `~/dotfiles`.

-The main file you'll want to change right off the bat is `zsh/zshrc.symlink`,
-which sets up a few paths that'll be different on your particular machine.

-`dot` is a simple script that installs some dependencies, sets sane OS X
-defaults, and so on.
-Tweak this script, and occasionally run `dot` from
+### What `script/bootstrap` does

+1. Setup gitconfig if not exist.
+2. Create symlink for dot files.
+3. Run `bin/dot`.

+### What `bin/dot` does

+1. Install Homebrew if not exist.
+2. Update Homebrew formulas.
+3. Run `script/install`
+4. Backup Karabiner's profile.

-time to time to keep your environment fresh and up-to-date.
-You can find
+This script is expected to be executed occasionally from time to time to keep the environment fresh and up-to-date.

-this script in `bin/`.
+### What `script/install` does

+1. Run `brew bundle` to install Homebrew formulas.
+2. Run all `install.sh` for each topic.

-## components
+## Components

 There's a few special files in the hierarchy.